Asset management: A risk based approach

 The emerging discipline of a risk-based approach to managing assets has increased significantly in the last decade.
 Risk-based asset management has shown to be effective for asset-intensive systems, not necessarily by reducing risk, but by using risk to balance the operational performance of the assets against the asset life-cycle cost.
 Expenditure on assets is rationalized by using an assessment of what risk exposure is acceptable by the different stakeholders, maximizing overall wealth for the organization and society.
 For this reason, risk management has been widely incorporated into industry best practice for asset management, such as the ISO55000 series of standards.

-The report summarizes the responses of approximately 40 participants worldwide covering almost all geographical regions as well as spanning all sectors of the E&R industry.
 The results of this survey will allow energy and resources companies to benchmark and assess their current ARM activities against industry best practice, and learn about emerging trends for risk management in the industry.